kiswanij-archive/drop-wizard-full-example/README.md

 # drop-wizard-full-example
-Dropwizard full example to include all the required concepts of dropwizard , to could be used as the starter template  for your next project .
+Dropwizard full example to include all the required concepts of dropwizard , it could be used as the starter template  for your next micro-service project .

 ##Services Description:
 This Solutions contains the following exposable services :